engrit-illinois/Remove-AdGroupMemberships/README.md

 ### -OutputUserColumn \<string\>
 Optional string.
-The name of the column in the output CSV which contains the usernames of the memberships.
+The name of the column in the output CSV which contains the user names of the memberships.
 Default is `User`.

 ### -OutputGroupColumn \<string\>